aandrew-me/tgpt/README.md

 Providers:
 The default provider is phind.
 The AI_PROVIDER environment variable can be used to specify a different provider.
-Available providers to use: openai, opengpts, koboldai, phind, blackboxai, ollama and groq
+Available providers to use: blackboxai, groq, koboldai, ollama, opengpts, openai and phind

+Provider: blackboxai
+Uses BlackBox model.
+Great for developers

+Provider: groq
+Requires a free API Key.
+Supports LLaMA2-70b & Mixtral-8x7b

+Provider: koboldai
+Uses koboldcpp/HF_SPACE_Tiefighter-13B only, answers from novels

+Provider: ollama
+Needs to be run locally.
+Supports many models

+Provider: opengpts
+Uses gpt-3.5-turbo only.
+Do not use with sensitive data

 Provider: openai
 Needs API key to work and supports various models.
 Recognizes the OPENAI_API_KEY and OPENAI_MODEL environment variables.
 Supports custom urls with --url

-Provider: opengpts
-Uses gpt-3.5-turbo only.
-Do not use with sensitive data

-Provider: koboldai
-Uses koboldcpp/HF_SPACE_Tiefighter-13B only, answers from novels

 Provider: phind
 Uses Phind Model.
 Great for developers

-Provider: blackboxai
-Uses BlackBox model.
-Great for developers

-Provider: ollama
-Needs to be run locally.
-Supports many models

-Provider: groq
-Requires a free API Key.
-Supports LLaMA2-70b & Mixtral-8x7b

 Examples:
 tgpt "What is internet?"